AnushkaChoudhari/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first Git Repoository
+This is my first Git Repoository.
+Author-Anuhska Choudhari